 ALCOSAN is committed to continuously providing innovative and creative programming that encourages students, professionals and communities to increase awareness of the wastewater treatment process and sustainability.

-In honor of Earth Day, ALCOSAN develops a signature activity that focuses on the environment.
+In honor of Earth Day, April 22, 2020, ALCOSAN develops a signature activity that focuses on the environment.
 If you are interested in participating, send an email to SOevents@alcosan.org.

-Students in grades 2-3 will have the opportunity to explore fun interactive science challenges at ALCOSAN.
+This coming Fall, students in grades 2-3 will have the opportunity to explore fun interactive science challenges at ALCOSAN.
 This program will provide exposure to parents and students who would be interested in registering for Summer Science once they reach eligibility by completing 4th grade.

-Every year ALCOSAN participates in Disability Mentoring Day (DMD) to provide students an insight of hands-on career exploration and mentoring opportunities available through our partnership with Bender Consulting.
+Every October ALCOSAN participates in Disability Mentoring Day (DMD) to provide students an insight of hands-on career exploration and mentoring opportunities available through our partnership with Bender Consulting.

 ALCOSAN’s Storm Drain Stenciling Program is designed to educate people about the potential for storm drain contamination and the pollution of local waterways.
 Scholastic Outreach provides step-by-step instructions to help participants obtain permission to paint stencils on storm drains.
 It provides all supplies along with notices to be given to residents.
 For more information, please email the Scholastic Outreach Department or call 412-734-8003.